 Cryptocurrency, especially Bitcoin, has proven to be a popular trading vehicle, even if legendary investors such as Warren Buffett think it’s as good as worthless.
 Part of cryptocurrency’s popularity is due to its volatility, since these swings allow traders to make money on the price moves.

 For example, at the start of 2017, the price of Bitcoin broke through the $1,000 barrier.
 By the end of the year, the digital currency had reached nearly $20,000.
 Almost a year later, Bitcoin was hovering around $3,200.
-But it sprung back to life in 2019, rising to more than $10,000 and has continued significantly higher since then — crossing the $60,000 level in early 2021, before plunging again.
+But it sprung back to life in 2019, rising to more than $10,000 and then significantly higher — crossing the $60,000 level in early 2021, before settling significantly lower.

 It’s this kind of price movement that has attracted traders looking to ride the waves to profit.
 While some traders like to own the currency directly, others turn to the futures market.
 Futures may be an even more attractive way to play the volatility of digital currencies such as Bitcoin, because they allow traders to use leverage to magnify their gains (but also magnify losses).
 But futures involve a lot more risk in exchange for that potentially higher reward.